Becker Rhinoplasty Center

 Rhinoplasty is considered a hybrid surgery, where skills in art and science are equally important for a successful surgical procedure.
 The doctor will often take measurements of the face, determine the angle of tip projection, and use different pictures – both medical imaging and computer-generated results – to create an optimal outcome.
 Rhinoplasty surgeons who lack this technology are not practicing modern aesthetic medicine.

 For patients who are looking for corrective surgery following an unfavorable rhinoplasty outcome, Dr. Becker performs revision rhinoplasty in two main locations – a primary office in New Jersey and second practice in Philadelphia, PA – providing patients with accessibility to his unparalleled expertise.
-Dr. Becker’s rhinoplasty success rate is extremely high and patients can look forward to custom, natural-looking results.
+Dr. Becker’s revision rhinoplasty success rate is extremely high and patients can look forward to custom, natural-looking results.

 PATIENTS GALLERY